johnhennen/johnhennen.github.io/alphaoffice/CloudNative400.md

 ### **STEP 3**: Create Default Build Process

-Now that you have the source code in your managed GIT repository, you will need to create a build process that will be triggered whenever a commit is made to the master branch.
+Now that you have the source code in your managed Git repository, you will need to create a build process that will be triggered whenever a commit is made to the master branch.
 In this step you wil set up a shell script build process.

 - Click **Build** on the navigation panel to access the build page, and then click the **New Job** button.